Rights on Arrest in the United Kingdom

 - If the reason for arrest is not given at the time, it must be given as soon as practicable — failure to do so makes the arrest unlawful.

-- Note the arresting officer's shoulder number if you can — you'll need this if you want to complain later.
+- Note the arresting officer's shoulder number and any vehicle markings if you can.
+You'll want them if you complain later.

 What should you NOT do?

-- Don't answer questions without a solicitor — politely say: "I want to speak to a solicitor before answering any questions."
+- Don't answer questions without a solicitor.
+One sentence is enough: "I want to speak to a solicitor before answering any questions."